The Gentle Shepherd: Productions

 An adaptation of The Gentle Shepherd by Robert Kemp was staged at the Assembly Hall of the Church of Scotland in Edinburgh under the direction of Tyrone Guthrie during the Edinburgh International Festival in August 1949.

 The play was staged by the Royal Scottish Academy of Music and Drama as a Festival production at the Signet Library in August 1986.

-The first complete recording of The Gentle Shepard, by the Makaris ensemble, will be released on March 7, 2025.
+The first complete recording of The Gentle Shepard, by the Makaris ensemble, was scheduled to be released on March 7, 2025.

+Adaptations

+In 1730, Theophilus Cibber adapted the The Gentle Shepherd as Patie & Peggy; or, The Fair Foundling, a one act afterpiece for the London stage.
+It was performed six times at the Theatre Royal, Drury Lane during the 1730-31 season, with Theophilus playing the part of Roger, and once at Goldman's Fields Theatre in 1735.